gizawNahom/one-page-resume/content/projects/urlShortener.md

 cover: "/imgs/urlShortener.png"
 github: 'https://github.com/gizawNahom/url-shortener'
 ---
-A project that shortens long urls.
-In addition, it collects and visualizes the clicks on the Short URLs.
+A project built to shorten URLs.
+In addition, it collects and visualizes the clicks on the shortened URLs.